Services

 Linda B. Nilson, Ph.D., has authored Online Teaching at Its Best: Merging Instructional Design with Teaching and Learning Research with Ludwika Goodson (second edition forthcoming in 2021) and Teaching at Its Best: A Research-Based Resource for College Instructors (now in its fourth edition).

-Man and Machine and Man, supervisor Giovanni De Luigi
+Man and Machine and Man, speaker Giovanni De Luigi

-Meeting on the themes of the new relationship between man and technology, with critical stimuli on the use of cameras, computers and machines in teaching.
+A meeting on the themes of the new relationship between man and technology, with critical reflections on the use of cameras, computers and machines in teaching.

-The machine marks a turning point in the last three centuries, a problematic but not dramatic turning point.
-A comparison between artificial intelligence and the human body, with all its expressive capacities, is proposed.
-Perhaps today it is not artificial intelligence that worries us , but natural intelligence.
-The idea of the camera body belongs to the classical thinkers Plato, Aristotle, Descartes.
-The human machine is the pride of our species until more and more efficient artificial organisms appeared.
-The comparison was presented with the pandemic and our interpretative skills of communication through the computer and the difficulties arose.
-During the meetings, the possibility of overcoming these difficulties will be addressed."
+The machine has marked a turning point over these last three centuries, a problematic but not dramatic turning point.
+A comparison is proposed between artificial intelligence and the human body, with all its expressive capacities.
+Perhaps today it is not artificial intelligence that worries us, but natural intelligence.
+The idea of the body as a machine belongs to classical thinkers such as Plato, Aristotle and Descartes.
+The human machine is the pride of our species, until the appearance of increasingly efficient artificial organisms.
+This comparison emerged with the pandemic and with our interpretative abilities in communication through the computer, and the difficulties became apparent.
+During the meetings, the possibility of overcoming these difficulties will be addressed.

-Giovanni De Luigi is an actor and director close to the Commedia dell'Arte, he has collaborated with Carlson, Fassbinder, Fo, Scaparro, Strehler, and worked in universities and hospitals.
+Giovanni De Luigi is an actor and director close to Commedia dell'Arte; he has collaborated with Carlson, Fassbinder, Fo, Scaparro and Strehler, and has worked in university and hospital settings.

-Workshop Designing didactic innovation: the method of the Learning Network, possible applications in blended learning teaching contexts, monitoring of experimental educational initiatives.
+Workshop Designing teaching innovation: the Learning Network method, possible applications in blended learning teaching contexts, monitoring of experimental teaching initiatives.

 Speaker Susanna Sancassani, Head of METID at Politecnico di Milano, expert in e-learning and e-collaboration

-Workshop by Prof. Maryellen Weimer, Ph.D, Penn State University
+Workshop held by Prof. Maryellen Weimer, PhD, of Penn State University

 Online teaching and learning

-An overwhelming amount of research documents that students learn more deeply and retain the knowledge longer when they learn through activities than by only listening to a lecture.
-Learning through activities is called active learning, and this workshop will able you to implement it in your online, remote, and duale courses.
-Specifically, you will be able to 1) wisely select when to lecture and when not to, according to your goals; 2) motivate students to prepare for online active learning meetings; 3) wisely select active learning strategies that will help students achieve your learning outcomes; 4) ease into active learning by incorporating short student activities into your lectures; and 5) lead longer student activities, such as discussions, peer feedback, and virtual laboratories, during and outside of online meetings.
+An overwhelming amount of research shows that students learn more deeply and retain knowledge for longer when they learn through activities rather than only by listening to a lecture.
+Learning through activities is called active learning, and this workshop will enable you to implement it in your online, remote, and dual courses.
+Specifically, you will be able to 1) wisely decide when to lecture and when not to, according to your goals; 2) motivate students to prepare for online active learning meetings; 3) wisely select active learning strategies that will help students achieve your learning outcomes; 4) ease into active learning by incorporating short student activities into your lectures; and 5) lead longer student activities, such as discussions, peer feedback, and virtual laboratories, during and outside online meetings.
 Please have your course syllabus handy for reference.

 Linda B. Nilson, Ph.D., has authored Online Teaching at Its Best: Merging Instructional Design with Teaching and Learning Research with Ludwika Goodson (second edition forthcoming in 2021) and Teaching at Its Best: A Research-Based Resource for College Instructors (now in its fourth edition).

-Principles from Pedagogical Science for Teaching Online speaker Linda Nilson
+Principles from Pedagogical Science for Teaching Online relatrice Linda Nilson

 It is much more efficient and rewarding to teach in consonance with the way the mind operates than against it.
 After this workshop, you will be able to integrate teaching methods, learning activities, and assignments into your online courses that, according to pedagogical (cognitive) science research, will make your courses more effective and engaging for students.
 Specifically, your students will learn your material more deeply, retain it longer, and retrieve it more easily.
 We will examine 10 principles from pedagogical (cognitive) science on how people learn best and, after each principle, strategies to apply it in your online teaching.